netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 With SCION, endpoints may use private IPs, say 192.168.0.1.
 These IPs are obviously not unique.
-Two paths with an identical 4-tuple may therefor connect to two different machines if the machines are in different ASes but use the same IP/port.
+Two paths with an identical 4-tuple may therefore connect to two different machines if the machines are in different ASes but use the same IP/port.

 In short, an attacker can impersonate a client by using an identical